Medication Search: Tylenol No. 4 with Codeine

 What form(s) does this medication come in?

 Each round, hard, white tablet, flat-faced, bevelled, engraved with "4" on one side and flat-faced special design, bevelled, engraved with "McNEIL" on the other side, contains acetaminophen 300 mg and codeine phosphate 60 mg.
 Nonmedicinal ingredients: cellulose, cornstarch, magnesium stearate, sodium lauryl sulfate, sodium starch glycolate, and talc.
-This medication does not contain gluten, lactose, sodium metabisulfite, or tartrazine.

 How should I use this medication?